kyma-project/docker-registry/docs/user/tutorials/01-20-expose-registry.md

     EOF
     ```

-   Once DockerRegistry CR becomes `Ready`, you will see a secret name that shall be used as `ImagePullSecret` when scheduling workloads in the cluster.
+   Once the DockerRegistry CR becomes `Ready`, you see a Secret name that is used as `ImagePullSecret` when scheduling workloads in the cluster.
     ```yaml
     ...
     status: